anlutro/sc2ranks-v2/readme.md

 - `removeCdivPlayer($divId, Player $player)` Remove a player from a custom division.
 - `getRemainingCredits()` See how many remaining credits for API calls you have.

+# Contact
+Open an issue on GitHub if you have any problems or suggestions.

+If you have any questions or want to have a chat, look for anlutro @ chat.freenode.net.

 # License
 The contents of this repository is released under the [MIT license](http://opensource.org/licenses/MIT).